Energy Updates

 In beach community town hall meetings, US Wind has claimed that they are already committed to posting pre-construction decommissioning bonds and using ADLS.
 Therefore, they should not object to these conditions.
 Our concern, unfortunately, is that the only enforcer of these conditions is BOEM.
 For example, "the now operational" offshore wind project Vineyard Wind under construction had these same conditions, but BOEM had waived them.

-The Vineyard Wind's turbines are also 12 miles off the coast of Nantucket, MA, and the aircraft warning lights are very visible from Nantucket's shore.
-In comparison, US Wind's "Maryland-approved" offshore wind project is 9 miles off of Delaware's coast; therefore, Sussex County will definitely see the aircraft warning lights from its shore.
+The Vineyard Wind's turbines are also 12 nautical miles off (*about 14 miles) the coast of Nantucket, MA, and the aircraft warning lights are very visible from Nantucket's shore.
+In comparison, US Wind's "Maryland-approved" offshore wind project is 9 nautical miles off (*about 10 miles ) of Delaware's coast; therefore, Sussex County will definitely see the aircraft warning lights from its shore.

 BOEM agreed to a post-project approval petition from the Vineyard Wind developer to push the bond requirement (pdf link)out to fifteen years after operations start and is working on a regulation to allow other projects to do the same.